Aviancer/amouse/README.md

 make
 ```

-This Will build `amouse.uf2` which can be flashed onto a Raspberry Pico.
+This will build `amouse.uf2` which can be flashed onto a Raspberry Pico.

 To enter flashing mode with Raspberry Pico by holding down the small white button while connecting it to a USB port.
 Then simply copy `amouse.uf2` onto the Pico USB drive.